SebastianKut/SebastianKut/README.md

 Skills: JS / HTML / CSS

-- 🌱 I'm currently learning ReactJS
+- 🌱 My tech stack includes: React, Javascript, HTML, CSS.
 - 👯 Looking to collaborate on open source project that involves Vanilla JS or React
 - 💬 Ask me about anything code or digital audio
 - 📫 If you are interested in hiring me and want to find out more, check out my website: www.sebastiankut.com or send me an email: sebastian_kut@yahoo.co.uk